-NTIC's joint venture in Germany, EXCOR GmbH (EXCOR), and NTIC's ASEAN joint venture holding company (NTI ASEAN) are considered significant to NTIC's consolidated assets and income; and therefore, NTIC provides certain additional financial information regarding these entities in the notes to NTIC's consolidated financial statements and elsewhere in this report.
+Sales by NTIC's joint ventures are not included in the net sales of NTIC.
+EXCOR and NTIC's joint venture in China are considered individually significant to NTIC's consolidated assets and income; and therefore, NTIC provides certain additional information regarding these entities in the notes to NTIC's consolidated financial statements and elsewhere in this report.
+For more information regarding NTIC's joint ventures and their effect on NTIC's operating results, see NTIC's consolidated financial statements in "Part II.
+Item 8.
+Financial Statements and Supplementary Data" and "Part II.
+Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" of this report.